Rhuddlan Castle: History

 Elizabeth, the eighth daughter of Edward I, was born at Rhuddlan in 1282, the same year work at the castle was completed.
 Two years later the Statute of Rhuddlan was signed at the castle following the defeat of Llewellyn the Last, who had attacked the castle unsuccessfully.
 It ceded all the lands of the former Welsh Princes to the English Crown and introduced English common law.
-Edward I could now appoint Royal officials such as sheriffs, constables, and bailiffs to collect taxes and enforce English law throughout Wales.
+Edward I could now appoint Royal officials such as sheriffs, constables and bailiffs to collect taxes and enforce English law throughout Wales.
 Following Rhuddlan, the counties of north western North Wales were placed under the control of the Justiciar of North Wales.
 Although the statute brought in English legislation, Welsh law continued to be practised at local level after the conquest of the Wales.
-This remained the case until 1536 when Rhuddlan's statute was repealed by the Laws in Wales Acts 1535-1542 that made English common law the exclusive judicial system in Wales.
+This remained the case until 1536 when Rhuddlan's statute was repealed by the Laws in Wales Acts 1535 and 1542 that made English common law the exclusive judicial system in Wales.

 In 1294 the castle was attacked during the Welsh rising of Madog ap Llywelyn but was not taken.
 It remained in English hands and was one of the places where King Richard II of England stopped in 1399 on his way to Flint, where he would be taken prisoner by his rival, Henry IV.
 It was attacked again in the following year by forces of Owain Glyndŵr in 1400.
 This time the town was badly damaged but the castle held out.
 In the latter 15th and early 16th centuries the castle's condition deteriorated as its strategic and administrative importance waned.

 Rhuddlan Castle was again garrisoned by Royalist troops during the English Civil War, and remained a stronghold of King Charles I of England until well after the Battle of Naseby, being taken by Parliamentary forces under Thomas Mytton after a siege in 1646.
 Two years later, Parliamentarians partially demolished the castle to prevent any further military use.
 By the time Pennant passed through in 1781, it was largely ruined.